-Providers and insurers would have to provide detailed price information to patients before they undergo a test or treatment, and the state would have new authority to limit the prices and market power of providers under the plan.
+Providers and insurers would have to provide detailed price information to patients before they undergo a test or treatment, and the Division of Insurance and Department of Public Health would have new authority to limit the prices and market power of providers under Coakley’s proposal.

 Coakley declined to comment on her plan, a copy of which was obtained by the Globe.